Foreign Registration for Hedge Funds: Multi-State Guide

 Which activities are commonly protected by safe harbors?

-Across the statutes discussed here, common safe harbors include maintaining or defending litigation, holding internal meetings of members, managers, or partners, maintaining bank accounts, and maintaining securities transfer offices.
-California applies the Corporations Code safe harbors (including the exclusion for certain isolated transactions completed within 180 days) when determining whether a foreign LLC is transacting intrastate business, even though the statutory safe-harbor list is written in terms of a foreign corporation rather than a separate subsidiary safe harbor for foreign LLCs.
+Across the statutes discussed here, common safe harbors include maintaining or defending litigation, holding internal meetings of members, managers, or partners, maintaining bank accounts, and maintaining offices for the transfer or registration of the entity's own securities.
+California applies its corporate-chapter safe harbors at Corp.
+Code § 191 by reference when determining whether a foreign LLC is transacting intrastate business, including the exclusion for certain isolated transactions completed within 180 days and the safe harbor for parent entities whose subsidiaries transact business in California.

 Is tax nexus the same as Secretary of State registration nexus?

-No. The article explains that tax nexus, long-arm jurisdiction, and foreign registration all use similar "doing business" language, but they operate at different thresholds.
+No. Tax nexus, long-arm jurisdiction, and foreign registration all use similar "doing business" language, but they operate at different thresholds.
 A fund entity may be subject to tax or court jurisdiction without having crossed the threshold for mandatory foreign registration.

 Why do fund LPs and management companies need separate nexus analysis?

 Because the income streams are sourced differently.
-As described above, fund LP nexus traces to portfolio company locations and partner residency, while management company nexus traces to management fees sourced under market-based sourcing rules pointing to investor locations.
+Fund LP nexus traces to portfolio company locations and partner residency, while management company nexus traces to management fees sourced under market-based sourcing rules pointing to investor locations.

 What are some state-specific traps for fund structures?

-The article highlights at least two.
-In Texas, a foreign entity acting solely as a general partner of a partnership is generally not required to register independently, because that activity is expressly excluded from "transacting business."
-In California, the article notes a tax-registration feedback loop risk where filing a state tax return can lead the state to require registration even if the entity believed its contacts were limited.
+The article highlights two.
+In Texas, acting solely as a partner of a partnership is among the activities listed in TBOC § 9.251 as not constituting "transacting business," but a GP entity with its own Texas activities (an office, employees, in-state contract negotiations) may still need to register on its own.
+In California, the article notes a tax-registration feedback loop risk where filing a state tax return may lead the state to treat the entity as doing business and require registration even if the entity believed its contacts were limited.

 What happens if a fund entity does not register when required?

-The consequences discussed here can include loss of access to state courts, retroactive taxes and fees, monetary penalties, and in some states or for some entity types, personal liability exposure.
+The consequences discussed here can include loss of access to state courts, retroactive taxes and fees, monetary penalties, and in some states (such as Virginia), civil penalties against individuals who knowingly cause an unregistered foreign LLC to transact business.
 The penalty table also shows that consequences vary by state and entity type, which is why treating the issue as a portfolio-wide risk matters.

 Where does Discern fit in this workflow?